The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 • Butter: Butter gives the pie an amazing flavor and gives the filling a nice consistency.

 • Flour: The flour thickens the filling and provides structure like the egg.
-If you don’t add a little flour and will collapse and won’t hold up.
+If you don’t add a little flour, it will collapse and won’t hold up.

-• Evaporated Milk: Flavor flavor flavor… evaporated milk gives the filling a special flavor and helps with the consistency and stop it from drying out while baking.
+• Evaporated Milk: Flavor flavor flavor… evaporated milk gives the filling a special flavor, helps with the consistency, and stops it from drying out while baking.

-• Light corn syrup: Corn syrup gives the filling a silky amazing consistency and adds it’s own unique sweetness to the pie.
+• Light corn syrup: Corn syrup gives the filling an amazing silky consistency and adds its own unique sweetness to the pie.

-• White Sugar: Sugar is to obviously sweeten the pie but it helps to keep it moist once it’s done as well.
+• White and Brown Sugar: Sugar is to obviously sweeten the pie, but it helps to keep it moist once it’s done as well.
+The brown sugar just adds another element of flavor.

 • Nutmeg: Nutmeg is as important to sweet potato pie as Cinnamon but I don’t use a lot because it’s pretty potent and has a little zing to it.

-• Flour You do this to prevent the dough from sticking when you flat it out with the rolling pin.
+• Flour: This is the base ingredient for the pie crust, but you also need it to prevent the dough from sticking to the flat surface you flatten it out on with the rolling pin.

-• Butter: An important ingredient for pie crust and helps with flakiness.
+• Butter: An important ingredient for pie crust.
+It helps with flakiness, gives it flavor, and makes it tender.

 • Cinnamon: Add this to spice up the pie crust so it’s not bland.